What is neem oil?

 Can neem oil affect birds, fish, or other wildlife?

 Neem oil is practically non-toxic to birds, mammals, bees and plants.
 Neem oil is slightly toxic to fish and other aquatic organisms.
-Azadirachtin, a component of neem oil, is moderately toxic to fish and other aquatic animals although it breaks down rapidly in water.
-It is important to remember that insects must eat the treated plant to be killed.
-Therefore, bees and other pollinators are not likely to be harmed.
+A component of neem oil is moderately toxic to fish and other aquatic animals although it breaks down rapidly in water.

 Super Clean Neem is produced through a proprietary method of cold pressing high-quality, fresh neem seeds.
-This process allows our oil to achieve the highest possible concentration of azadirachtin without sacrificing the natural tallows in the seed which are needed to achieve the highest efficiency.
 Due to our dedication to detail and quality we have been able to achieve the cleanest and most concentrated form of neem oil on the market.